SillyFreak/typst-stack-pointer/stack-pointer/gallery/sum.typ

       return result; }
   ```

-  // this is where the magic happens: we simulate the above java code,
+  // This is where the magic happens: we simulate the above Java code, generating an array of steps
-  // generating an array of steps with all the actions that influence the
+  // with all the execution information at that point in time.
-  // call stack
   let steps = execute({
-    // println returns nothing, so it's easy to define and use
+    // println returns nothing, so it's easy to define and use it's also not part of the shown code,
-    // it's also not part of the shown code, so the line numbers are `none`
+    // so the line numbers are `none`
     let println(x) = func("println", none, l => {
       // always begin with adding the parameter variables
       l(none, push("x", x))

-      l(none, call("..."))
-      l(none, ret())
+      l(none, call("...")); l(none, ret())

-      // there's no exit() here, so the result is itself a list of only steps
+      // there's no retval() here, so the result is a regular execution sequence
     })

     // this is a function with return value. calling it needs some care